Infection Prevention and Control Training

 Learn how different infectious diseases, how they spread, and how to use infection control techniques to minimise the risk of infection.

 Infectious diseases are a regular cause of illness and disease.

 An estimated 1 in 10 people develop infections within healthcare settings.
-The cost implications of this are huge in terms of time and money to treat the infections and also in terms of patient well being.
+The cost implications of this are huge in terms of time and money to treat the infections and patient wellbeing.

 Having a good awareness of the sources of infection and how they spread helps to keep us healthy and reduces the chance of the further spread of any disease.

-- To be able to understand the cause and spread of infection and the chain of infection
+- The cause and spread of infection and the chain of infection

-- To understand the differences between pathogenic micro organisms and parasitic organisms and the diseases they may cause, including
+- The differences between pathogenic micro organisms and parasitic organisms and the diseases they may cause, including

 - bacteria, e.g. MRSA, TB, Clostridium difficile, E- Coli 0157